Empiricism - Wikipedia

 Empiricism is the philosophy of knowledge by observation.
 It holds that the best way to gain knowledge is to see, hear, touch, or otherwise sense things directly.
 In stronger versions, it holds that this is the only kind of knowledge that really counts.

-Empiricism Definition & Meaning - Merriam-Webster
+EMPIRICISM Definition & Meaning - Merriam-Webster

 The meaning of EMPIRICISM is a former school of medical practice founded on experience without the aid of science or theory.

-Empiricism - Encyclopedia.com
+Empiricism - Philosophy Guide

 What is Empiricism? - The Living Philosophy